What Does the Bible Say About Trusting Others?

 This idea of balanced trust reflects God’s view of human relationships.
 We’re encouraged to be open and loving, but also wise and cautious.
 This balance is crucial in a world where sin is a reality.
 Trust can be broken, and the Bible doesn’t ignore this possibility.

-See also What Does the Bible Say About Poverty?
+See also What Does the Bible Say About Losing Your Joy?

 In the New Testament, Jesus models this balance.
 He loved and trusted His disciples, yet He was aware of their weaknesses and the betrayal that would come.
 His trust was not naive; it was coupled with an understanding of human frailty.